Chasbob/apparea-site/content/docs/quick-setup/index.md

 AppArea is incredibly easy to get setup with!
 However, this is a minimal setup, and there are more complex configurations available if you want.

+---

+__Important!__ Make sure that you give your username and key to the administrator of the server before you get started, or you won't be able to connect.

+## Install

 To get started, download the client helper script:

 ```bash